sigcsets/sigcse2022/_authors/bofs.md

 {% include submission-details.html %}

 {% include covid-guidelines-alert.html %}
-{% include alert info='Current as of August 27 2020' %}

 ## Author Guidelines: Birds-of-a-Feather (BOF)
+{% include alert info='Final as of August 27 2020' %}

 Birds-of-a-Feather (BOF) Sessions provide an environment for colleagues with similar interests to meet for informal discussion.
 Proposers of BOF sessions should serve as discussion leaders only.
 BOFs are not intended to be presentations.